putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 His troopers were ready, indeed.
 He didn’t need to see their faces to know.
 He never did.
 A good squad leader never should.
 He could sense it in their voices, their stances, how they moved.
 They were like a coiled spring, tense and ready for the mission.
 His job was to keep them that way – until he released it, all at once.

 “Sir,” the squad leader said at last to the lieutenant, with a bit of pride in his voice.
-“My men are prepared, sir.”
+“My troopers are prepared to serve, sir.”

 <p>&nbsp;</p>